Tulsi258/Machine_Learning/README.md

 **a) Classification:**
 It accurately assign test data into specific categories based on the train data (label data).
 It recognizes specific entities within the dataset and attempts to draw some conclusions on how those entities should be labeled or defined.

-Examples:
+Clasification can further divided into two parts:
+***i.
+Linear***
+- Logistic Regression
-- Support Vector Machine (SVM)
+- Support Vector Machines

+***ii.Non-linear***
+- K-Nearest Neighbours
+- Kernel SVM
+- Naïve Bayes
-- Decision Tree
+- Decision Tree Classification
-- K-Nearest Neighbor
-- Random Forest
+- Random Forest Classification

 **b) Regression:**
 It is used to understand the relationship between dependent and independent variables.